Search Railroad Sites For:

 A pair of views looking back.

-The Rio Grande River.
+The train next crossed the Rio Grande River.

 Crossing the Rio Grande River.

-Back in Alamosa we stopped to drop off those local officials from the Alamosa Chamber of Commerce before we headed to Antonito.
+Back in Alamosa, we stopped to drop off those local officials from the Alamosa Chamber of Commerce before we headed to Antonito.

 The view looking back at Alamosa.